This space is...

 Oh, did I mention by the time I was 12, I knew I was gay?
 There was no way in hell I was going to tell anyone.
 Being Black was enough.
 So I kept that secret until I was 27 years old.

 But not anymore.
-My life is my own and I have through lots of tears, education, tough conversations, and self-reflection, I am holding my own in every area of my life with a true sense of who I am.
+My life is my own and through lots of tears, education, tough conversations, and self-reflection, I am holding my own in every area of my life with a true sense of who I am.
 We all need to know we have something to offer and we can gain the tools to ensure we are gifting others with a space that is authentic and gives them permission to show up wholly.

 So my heart offering to you is this: